OpenDataServices/noteql/README.md

 ### Multiple sessions in one notebook

-If you define another session then that session will be used from then on:
+If you define another session then that session will be used instead:

 ```python
 session2 = noteql.Session('postgresql://user:password@localhost/dbname')